 3rd Year – June to August 15 kg FYM per plant and 150-gram urea + ssp per plant is advised.

-Seedling treatment – After moving from nursery to main field young plants should be treated with chemicals or fungicides in order to prevent early pests and diseases.
+Seedling treatment – After moving from nursery to main field young plants should be treated with chemicals or fungicides to prevent early pests and diseases.
 Before pre-treatment and planting, damaged roots should be pruned up to 7 cm from the main stem.

 Dip the seedling up to 1 metre in the chlorpyriphos for 10 to 12 minutes.
 The quantity of chlorpyriphos should be 250 ml in 100 litres of water.
 To avoid any fungal disease you should place young plants in Emisan -6 (200 grams in 100 litres of water) for 20 to 25 minutes.
 Pruning should be done before the pretreatment of plants.
 Remember once plants are pretreated no pruning should be carried out.